 Crassula ovata, commonly known as Jade Plant, is one of the most widely grown succulents.
 Many people enjoy growing Jade Plants in their gardens, homes, and offices.
 This succulent is an evergreen subshrub with glossy, rounded, fleshy, dark green leaves often adorned with red edges.
 The tip's coloration is more intense in full sun.
 Clusters of small starry white or pale pink flowers bloom in profusion from fall into spring.

-If you want your Jade Plant to branch out and develop lateral limbs, pinch it back, and give it plenty of sun, water and nutrients.
-The best time to pinch back Jade Plant is in the early spring, before new growth begins.
+If you want your Jade Plant to branch out and develop lateral limbs, pinch it back, and give it plenty of sunlight, water, and nutrients.
+The best time to pinch back Jade Plant is in the early spring before new growth begins.

 Pinch or snip the tips of some of the branches back to the next healthy leaf node.
 Pinch back all or most of the growth on the sides of the Jade Plant to encourage it to form lateral branches.